 Hypoglycemia is a sudden drop in blood sugar levels.
 It is common in toy breeds like Yorkshire Terriers.
-Hypoglycemia usually occurs in Yorkie puppies under five months of age.
+Hypoglycemia usually occurs in Yorkie puppies under five months of age, but it can also happen in adults.
 Since it can be life-threatening, be sure to have your Yorkie checked out by your vet.

 A Yorkie’s body needs a balanced amount of glucose (sugar) in their blood to function properly.
 Their bodies use muscle and fat reserves to store extra glucose until needed.

 Yorkie puppies, however, are so small that they lack the muscle mass and fat reserves to store extra glucose.1 When a Yorkie hasn’t eaten in a while and its body requires glucose, it has none to give, resulting in a hypoglycemic episode.

 There are a variety of causes of hypoglycemia.
 The most common causes of hypoglycemia in Yorkie puppies are poor-quality food, not eating often enough, dehydration, stress, infection, and hypothermia.1 All of these quickly deplete a puppy’s blood glucose levels.

 In adults, it can happen for a variety of physiological reasons like extreme exercise, malnutrition/starvation, or drug or toxin ingestion (e.g. xylitol).
 There are also other pathological causes of hypoglycemia, such as pancreatitis, hypoadrenocorticism, or chronic renal failure, to name a few.

 Symptoms may be intermittent and can vary greatly from minor abnormalities to life-threatening issues:1, 2

 - Collapse Ataxia (poor muscle control that causes clumsy voluntary movements)